alexpana/alexpana.github.io/_posts/2017-02-26-intellij-idea-productivity-tips.md

 or [paramter hints](https://d3nmt5vlzunoa1.cloudfront.net/idea/files/2016/09/Screen-Shot-2016-09-27-at-10.29.15.png).
 They're awesome!

-I've gather a collection of features I use daily which some of my peers were unaware of.
+I've gathered a collection of features I use daily which some of my peers were unaware of.
 I think it's an awesome list for juniors to quickly become productive without listing an exhaustive cheat sheet or using an obnoxious key promoter plugin.